POSTER AND ORAL ABSTRACT SUBMISSIONS

 You do not have to register for the conference to submit an abstract.
 However, if your abstract is accepted for presentation the presenter(s) must register for the conference by the regular deadline and are responsible for registration fees.

-If accepted, all credentials, full titles or name preferences must be included in your proposal to guarantee this information will be reflected in NCEAS materials or on the event website.
+If accepted, all credentials, full titles or name preferences must be included in your proposal to guarantee this information will be reflected in NCEAS materials and on the event website.